Australia’s health care system is widely recognised as one of the best in the world1.

 Will you be referred to a specialist?

-If you present to an emergency department and your situation is considered non-urgent or requires follow-up surgery, you will be referred to a specialist.
+If you present to an emergency department and your situation is considered non-urgent or requires follow-up surgery, you may be referred to a specialist.

 If you opt to go public, your GP will refer you to a hospital, who will then allocate your doctors.
-The doctors involved in your care will often include trainees.
+The doctors involved in your care may often include trainees.

 The time between your first interaction with the health system (visiting your GP) and first seeing a specialist is known as the ‘wait-to-wait’, and is generally the longest part of the patient journey.

-If you go private, your GP will provide several specialists that you can choose from, or you can request an open referral and do your own research.
-Alternatively, you can start by choosing a private hospital and the GP will provide a list of specialists that operate out of that hospital.
+If you go private, your GP may provide several specialists that you can choose from, or you can request an open referral and do your own research.
+Alternatively, you can start by choosing a private hospital and the GP can provide a list of specialists that operate out of that hospital.

-The time between your first interaction with the health system (visiting the GP) and your first appointment with a specialist is significantly shorter in the private system—usually about two to three weeks.
+The time between your first interaction with the health system (visiting the GP) and your first appointment with a specialist can be significantly shorter in the private system—usually about two to three weeks.

 Step 2: Specialist Appointment